robstermarinho/meetapp-node/README.md

 - Create User - POST - `/users`
 - Obtain JTW Token - POST - `/sessions`
 - Update Authenticated User - PUT - `/users`
+- List of meetups in a day - GET - `/meetups`
+- List of meetups that the user is organizing - GET - `/organizing`
+- Store a meetup - POST - `/meetups`
+- Update a meetup - PUT - `/meetups/:id`
+- Delete a meetup - DELETE - `/meetups/:id`
+- Subscribe to a meetup - POST - `/meetups/:id/subscriptions`
+- Store a file - POST - `/files`